 As an antioxidant, NAC helps replenish glutathione levels in your lungs and reduces inflammation in your bronchial tubes and lung tissue.

-People with chronic obstructive pulmonary disease (COPD) experience long-term oxidative damage and inflammation of lung tissue, which causes airways to constrict — leading to shortness of breath and coughing.
+People with chronic obstructive pulmonary disease (COPD) experience long-term oxidative damage and inflammation of lung tissue, which causes airways to constrict, leading to shortness of breath and coughing.

 NAC’s ability to replenish glutathione and regulate brain glutamate levels can boost brain health.

-NAC supplements appear to improve both dopamine function and disease symptoms such as tremors (4).
+NAC supplements appear to improve both dopamine function and disease symptoms such as tremors (

 In some cases, NAC has been shown to improve male fertility.

-In one study, 35 men with varicocele were given 600 mg of NAC per day for three months post-surgery.
-The combination of surgery and NAC supplement improved semen integrity and partner pregnancy rate by 22% compared to the control group (27).
+One condition contributing to male infertility is varicocele — when veins inside the scrotum enlarge due to free radical damage.
+In one study, 35 men with varicocele received 600 mg of NAC daily for 3 months after surgery.
+The combination of surgery and NAC supplementation improved semen integrity and partner pregnancy rate by 22% compared with the control group (

 NAC may help improve fertility in men by reducing oxidative stress that damages or kills reproductive cells.
 It may also aid fertility in women with PCOS.